 Third, the capitalist conspirators promised workers/peasants that they would no longer be ruled by the arbitrary whims of tyrants, but by the rule of law created in "democratic" institutions such as parliaments.
 Of course, initially they restricted such participation to themselves, but after some period of time they expanded voting privileges to include the new upper middle class, and later to most workers.
 You see, they learned how to screen out any dissidents from their parliaments through their control of all the indoctrination centers (which they "owned"), using jobs which they controlled to reward or punish people (illustrated here in a capitalist governed state), and through the discriminating use of bribes called "campaign contributions".

 Fourth, the new ruling class soon discovered that they needed worker bosses and other skilled workers to make their new system of rule work.
 Thus they decided that they would give these skilled workers and supervisors lots of gold/money and privileges such as eating at the same table as their capitalist rulers.
 Such workers, described as "upper middle class" by sociologists, were soon seduced into serving their masters by enjoying a much higher standard of living than ordinary workers and enjoying opportunities to socialize with such all-powerful people.
 (It made them feel so important.)
 These workers were soon so enamored of their new masters that they began to forget about their role as workers and their natural ties to, and affection for, other workers.
-(Malcolm X well understood this phenomenon as he expressed it in his observation about "house niggers and field niggers.)
+(Malcolm X well understood this phenomenon as he expressed it in his observation about "a house Negro and a field Negro".)
 They, too, fell for this con and devoted their lives to serving their new capitalist masters.

 And, it looks like capitalists will live happily ever after...or until they destroy all humans in a nuclear conflagration or destroy the habitat that supports human life while engaged in their mad pursuit for ever more profits and power.